alexgastone/credit_risk_prediction/README.md

 **Therefore, the goal of this project is to better understand both the credit score prediction process and the effect of certain variables on that score.**

+## Run locally
+To run your own dashboard,
+1. Clone this repo
+2. Run `$python generate_explainer.py`, can specify desired port (default is 8052)

 ## Data

 The [dataset](https://www.kaggle.com/rikdifos/credit-card-approval-prediction), available from Kaggle, includes (anonymized) personal information and data submitted by credit card applicants, labeled with the status of their defaults.